AhmedAlkh/glowing-funicular/README.md

   ## Contributing

-  Create issues and pull requests, link any external documentation and make sure to use new branches and good commit messages once you adding additional information to this repo
+  Create issues and pull requests, link any external documentation and make sure to use new branches and good commit messages once you adding additional information to this repo.

   ## Applications being used